commercialhaskell/stack/doc/tutorial/executing_commands.md

 # 12. Executing commands

-We've already used `stack exec` multiple times in this guide.
-As you've likely already guessed, it allows you to run executables, but with a slightly modified environment.
+We have already used `stack exec` multiple times in this guide.
+As you have likely already guessed, it allows you to run executables, but with a slightly modified environment.

 ## The `stack exec` command